brahim121999/taxi-nyc-DE-project/README.md

 # NYC Yellow Taxi Data Engineering & Analytics Project

-## 🚕 Contexte
+## 🚕 Context

-Ce projet a pour objectif de simuler une mission data engineering & data analytics pour le secteur du transport urbain.
-Il s’appuie sur le jeu de données public des taxis jaunes new-yorkais afin d’analyser la performance du service, identifier des leviers d’optimisation et fournir des indicateurs stratégiques pour la prise de décision.
+This project aims to simulate a data engineering and data analytics mission for the urban transport sector.
+It is based on the public dataset of New York yellow taxis, with the goal of analyzing service performance, identifying optimization levers, and providing strategic indicators to support decision-making.

-L’ensemble des étapes a été modélisé comme un projet réel : de l’ingestion des données brutes jusqu’à la restitution d’indicateurs via des vues métier (Business Views), en passant par la transformation, l’orchestration et l’automatisation des traitements.
+All stages have been modeled as a real project: from raw data ingestion to the delivery of indicators through business views, including transformation, orchestration, and automation of the processing workflows.

 ---

-## 🏗️ Architecture et pipeline
+## 🏗️ Architecture and Pipeline

-- **Stockage** : Google Cloud Storage (GCS)
+- **Storage**: Google Cloud Storage (GCS)
-- **Ingestion / Transformation** : BigQuery (requêtes SQL avancées, calculs de KPI)
+- **Ingestion / Transformation**: BigQuery (advanced SQL queries, KPI calculations)
-- **Orchestration** : Apache Airflow (Cloud Composer)
+- **Orchestration**: Apache Airflow (Cloud Composer)
-- **Analyse exploratoire** : Python / BigQuery
+- **Exploratory Analysis**: Python / BigQuery
-- **Visualisation** : Business Views pour dashboards
+- **Visualization**: Business Views for dashboards

 ---

-## 🔎 Problématiques business
+## 🔎 Business Questions Addressed

-- Évolution des revenus des taxis jaunes dans le temps
+- Evolution of yellow taxi revenues over time
-- Analyse du prix moyen par course en fonction de la distance, de l’heure et du secteur
+- Analysis of average fare per ride depending on distance, time of day, and area
-- Étude des modes de paiement et leur évolution
+- Study of payment methods and their trends
-- Analyse du comportement de pourboire des clients selon contexte (période, montant, localisation)
+- Analysis of customer tipping behavior depending on context (period, amount, location)
-- Répartition géographique des trajets et volumes selon les zones de NYC
+- Geographic distribution of rides and volumes across NYC zones
-- Analyse spécifique des trajets aéroportuaires (JFK, LaGuardia, Newark)
+- Specific analysis of airport trips (JFK, LaGuardia, Newark)
-- Fréquences et durées moyennes des courses
+- Ride frequencies and average durations
-- Identification des heures et zones de pics d’activité
+- Identification of peak hours and high-demand zones
-- Impact des charges additionnelles (taxes, surcharges)
+- Impact of additional charges (taxes, surcharges)
-- Prévisions de la demande et recommandations pour optimiser la flotte
+- Demand forecasting and recommendations to optimize fleet deployment

 ---

-## 🧩 Technologies utilisées
+## 🧩 Technologies Used

-- **Python** (scripts d’analyse, intégration BigQuery)
+- **Python** (analysis scripts, BigQuery integration)
-- **SQL / BigQuery** (transformations, modélisation analytique)
+- **SQL / BigQuery** (transformations, analytical modeling)
-- **GCP / GCS** (stockage cloud)
+- **GCP / GCS** (cloud storage)
-- **Apache Airflow (Cloud Composer)** (orchestration des pipelines)
+- **Apache Airflow (Cloud Composer)** (pipeline orchestration)
-- **GitHub** (versionning et documentation)
+- **GitHub** (version control and documentation)
-- **Business Views** (vues orientées métier pour restitution)
+- **Business Views** (business-oriented views for data delivery)